 The successful implementation of the Strategy could see total visitation to the Northern Territory reach 2.8 million by 2030, with an associated visitor spend of \$5.3 billion.
 This is an ambitious target which can only be achieved with industry and government working closely together to realise the opportunities from planned investment and commitments to support the NT Tourism Industry.

-It assumes that identified actions for the current phase of the strategy are implemented with sufficient funding and support from across the Northern Territory and Australian Governments, Regional Tourism Organisations, Land Councils and the broader tourism industry.
-There is a strong imperative to work together to implement the priority objectives and actions in the Strategy.
-We look forward to continuing to work together to see the committed investment realised and to explore innovative approaches to deliver longer term opportunities for the tourism sector in the NT.
+Targets assume that identified actions for the current phase of the strategy are implemented with sufficient funding and support from the Northern Territory and Australian Governments, Regional Tourism Organisations, Land Councils and the broader tourism industry.